-1. PROCEDURE
+PROCEDURE

-Grievances by Differently Abled students must be filed in written form within 30 days of the specific event or action precipitating the student's complaint(s).
-As an initial matter, all grievances shall be reviewed by Services for the Differently Abled (SDA) to determine whether they are submitted within a timely manner and/or whether they contain all required information.
-SDA will not review a grievance that is untimely or fails to contain all required information, including a clear statement of all grounds for the grievance and any attempts at prior remedies.
+Grievances by students with Disabilities must be filed in written form within 30 days of the specific event or action precipitating the student's complaint(s).
+As an initial matter, all grievances shall be reviewed by Disabilities Services to determine whether they are submitted within a timely manner and/or whether they contain all required information.
+Disability Services will not review a grievance that is untimely or fails to contain all required information, including a clear statement of all grounds for the grievance and any attempts at prior remedies.
 To facilitate a clear and prompt resolution, a grievance, once initiated, shall not be expanded beyond the issues presented in the student's initial complaint.
-SDA reserves the right to redirect a grievance to the proper grievance procedure or any other appropriate review procedure.
+Disability Services reserves the right to redirect a grievance to the proper grievance procedure or any other appropriate review procedure.